radgrad/docusaurus2/docs/developers/internaloha/design-issues.md

 **2. Detect and consolidate duplicates.**

 The Internship sites we are scraping are themselves scraping each other, so there will definitely be a significant number of duplicate listings in the upload.
 RadGrad will handle this by "consolidating" listings.
-This means that RadGrad will provide only a single entry for all of the duplicates, but the URL field will contain a list of all the site pages where this internship is listed.
+This means that RadGrad will provide only a single entry for all of the duplicates, but the "urls" field will contain a list of all the site pages where this internship is listed.

 **3. Detect "expired" and "retired" Internship listings.**